 Objective 3.4 To communicate roles and responsibilities of Claims support staff and customer care.
 Description Perform tasks to support the claim lifecycle.
 Assume responsibilities beyond normal staff roles in the case of an incident.
 Purpose To efficiently provide essential insurance products and services for policyholders.
 Participants Claims Action Plans Claims Support Staff oversees parts of the Claim lifecycle, including but not limited to: Inputting claim information from main TWIA/TFPA email boxes into the system.
 Maintaining records data on vendor services and invoices, and paying invoices.
 Researching coverage and contacting insured or agent in the case of no coverage.
 Voiding checks and issuing stop pays for claim files.
 Managing the CGI fax queue.
 Claims Support Staff and /or Customer Care Staff may assume the following during a CAT: Completing contacts, such as: acknowledging receipt of claim, providing insured a claim number, obtaining a description of damage, advising insured of next steps, providing claim status and field adjuster information, advising on reporting concerns.
 Assisting in assigning claims.
 Handling urgent calls and transfers policyholders to claims examiner when needed.
 Escalating serious claims (e.g., uninhabitable property or business interruption).
 Coordinating with field adjusters on priority inspections.
 Assisting with payment processing for emergency ALE payments, indemnity payments, and vendor invoices, if given proper authorities.
 Processing incoming/outgoing mail and paper FNOL documents.
-Exhibits, or Related Documents Additional Pased on incident size, multiple claims support and (or sustemer sare units may be utilized Additional Information Compliance Based on incident size, multiple claims support and/or customer care units may be utilized.
+Exhibits, or Related Documents Additional Information Compliance Based on incident size, multiple claims support and/or customer care units may be utilized.
 QA or Testing